ASTR 1210 (O'Connell) Study Guide 13

 - Atmosphere: ~none.
 Lunar gravity is too small to retain

-atmospheric gases, so these escape to space
+atmospheric gases, so these escape to space, except for a

 - Surface reflectivity: Despite its appearance in our night sky,